Skip to content

 Overview and Definition

-Volunteering while on an F-1 student visa is not as simple as it may first seem.
-Keep in mind that any off-campus employment MUST be authorized.
-Without proper authorization, it is considered a status violation and will result in the loss of the student's immigration status.
-It is important to know the rules about volunteering and unpaid internships before you engage in any off-campus activity.
+Any off-campus employment (paid or unpaid) MUST be authorized.
+Without official authorization, it is considered a status violation and will result in the loss of a student's F-1 status.
+Therefore, it is important to know the rules about volunteering and unpaid work/internships before you engage in any off-campus activity.

 Here are some important reminders if students plan on volunteering: